 He studied composition at Bennington College, where his principal teachers were John Luther Adams, Tobias Picker, Allen Shawn, and Stephen Siegel; the Hartt School, where he studied under Robert Carl, Stephen Gryc, and Ken Steen; and Stony Brook University (Ph.D., 2014), working with Perry Goldstein, Daria Semegen, and Peter Winkler.
 In January 2016 he joined the faculty at SUNY Potsdam's Crane School of Music, where he teaches music theory, composition, and aural skills, among other topics.

-He recently completed Imaginary Birds: Music for Oboe and English Horn, a CD recording project with longtime collaborators Oboe Duo Agosto, to be released in February 2019 on Ravello Records.
-Other upcoming projects for 2019 include the premieres of newly commissioned works for oboist Ursula Sahagian and flautist Jill Rubio, and travel to Belgium for the College Music Society's 2019 International Conference, which will feature his piece On the Beach for cello and electronics and his presentation "Metrical Dissonance As Signifier of the Progressive in Rock Music".
+He recently completed Imaginary Birds: Music for Oboe and English Horn, a CD recording project with longtime collaborators Oboe Duo Agosto, released in February 2019 on Ravello Records.
+Other recent and upcoming projects include an April 2019 residency at the Hambidge Center in Georgia, premieres of newly commissioned works for oboist Ursula Sahagian and flautist Jill Rubio, and travel to Belgium for the College Music Society's 2019 International Conference, which will feature his piece On the Beach for cello and electronics and his presentation "Metrical Dissonance As Signifier of the Progressive in Rock Music".